What is hydroxychloroquine?

 Hydroxychloroquine (brand name Plaquenil, Plaquenil Sulfate) is a medicine used to treat rheumatoid arthritis and other inflammatory conditions such as systemic lupus erythematosus (SLE/Lupus).

 Hydroxychloroquine is also an antimalarial medicine used to prevent and treat malaria and other parasitic infections.
-It is not used routinely now for this purpose because of resistance by the parasites.

 It is not clear how hydroxychloroquine works in inflammatory conditions; however it is thought to have an action on the immune system.
 In rheumatoid arthritis this action helps to reduce inflammation and thus reduce pain and swelling.
 It also limits damage to the joints and helps to prevent disability in the long term.